Portsmouth & District Billiards & Snooker Association

 17. Players in leagues and competitions under the auspices of the Association must be registered, unless specifically invited to take part by the Executive Committee.

 18. The trophies held by the Association shall normally be competed for annually by the member clubs, teams, pairs or individuals.
-Entry fees, registration fees, transfer fees and match fees are to be determined by the Executive Committee as and when required.
-Players wishing to enter any of the competitions must pay the relevant fee before the competitions start.
+Prize money, entry fees, registration fees, transfer fees and match fees are to be determined by the Executive Committee as and when required.
+Players wishing to enter any of the competitions must pay the relevant fee (if required) before the competitions start.
 If any player doesn’t pay the fee then they will be omitted from that specific competition(s).
-Match fees will increase to £4.20.
+Match fees will charged at an amount set by the executive committee.

 20. Later registrations not included with the original list must have the provisional approval of the Honorary Secretary before they become eligible to play and such registrations will be approved or otherwise at the next meeting of the Executive Committee.
-After the halfway point of a season, any further registrations accepted by the Honorary Secretary will be at a higher cost set by the Executive Committee.
-New players/late registrations must give a weeks notice to take part in any handicap match.
 No handicap can be altered on the night.

 21. The Honorary Secretary shall have the right to refuse the registration of any player without giving a reason, but such refusal must be brought to the attention of the Executive Committee at its next meeting, when it shall be empowered to endorse or reverse the Honorary Secretary’s decision.